tequdev/evernode-docs/docs/source/sdk/overview.md

 ## [HotPocket SDK](hotpocket/index)

-For dapp development and testing on your PC.
+For DApp development and testing on your PC.
 See [HotPocket tutorials](hotpocket/tutorials/index).

 ## [Evernode SDK](evernode/index)

-For deploying and running dapps on the global decentralized hosting infrastructure.
+For deploying and running DApps on the global decentralized hosting infrastructure.
 See [Evernode tutorials](evernode/tutorials/index).

 ## Issues and feedback